 People aged 16–25, including students, who are financially independent of their parents may be entitled to a medical card if they pass the means test.
 If they are financially dependent on their parents they are normally only entitled to a medical card if their parents have one.
-A student getting Disability Allowance will generally be entitled to a medical card.

 If your circumstances change you must inform the HSE as you may no longer be eligible.
 For example, if your income or family circumstances change, you must inform the Client Registration Unit as soon as possible — see 'How to apply' below.
 Your card will be reviewed periodically.

 The HSE will ask you periodically to confirm your circumstances.
 A review form is sent to you, which you must fill in and return to the Client Registration Unit.
 If you do not return your review form your application cannot be re-assessed and your card may not be re-issued.